-The Company's executive compensation is primarily based on three components, each of which is intended to help achieve the overall compensation philosophy; these are base salary, quarterly incentive awards and long-term incentives.
+The Company's executive compensation is primarily based on three components, each of which is intended to help achieve the overall compensation philosophy; these are base salary, quarterly incentive awards, and long-term incentives.

 Base salary levels for the Company's executive officers are set by the Committee and approved by the Board of Directors.
-In determining base salary levels and annual salary adjustments for executive officers, including the Chief Executive Officer (CEO), the Committee considers market compensation levels in its peer group in the recreation vehicle industry as well as individual performance and contributions.
-During fiscal 1994, Fred G. Dohrmann was named CEO in recognition of his instrumental role in implementing quality and cost control programs that are now driving the profitability of the Company.
+In determining base salary levels and annual salary adjustments for executive officers, including the Chairman of the Board (Chairman) and the Chief Executive Officer (CEO), the Committee considers market compensation levels in its peer group in the recreation vehicle industry as well as individual performance and contributions.
+John K. Hanson is the Chairman and during fiscal 1994, Fred G. Dohrmann was named CEO in recognition of his instrumental role in implementing quality and cost control programs that are now driving the profitability of the Company.

-The base salary of John K. Hanson as the CEO was \$125,000 in fiscal 1992 and \$250,000 in fiscal 1993.
-The base salary for fiscal 1994 of Mr. Dohrmann as the CEO was \$200,000, unchanged from the prior fiscal year during which Mr. Dohrmann was President and Chief Operating Officer.
-Mr. Dohrmann as the CEO participates in the quarterly incentive award program for officers and other key management personnel described below.
-The Committee has not found it practicable to, and has not attempted to, assign relative weights to the specific factors considered in determining the CEO's compensation.
+The base salaries of the Chairman and the CEO were \$256,730 and \$206,730, respectively, in fiscal 1995 and \$250,000 and \$200,000, respectively, in fiscal 1994.
+The CEO participates in the quarterly incentive award program for officers and other key management personnel described below.
+The Chairman does not participate in the quarterly incentive award program.
+The Committee has not found it practicable to, and has not attempted to, assign relative weights to the specific factors considered in determining the Chairman's and the CEO's compensation.

-The Company's officers (including the CEO) and other key management personnel are eligible for quarterly incentive awards.
+The Company's officers (including the CEO, but excluding the Chairman) and other key management personnel are eligible for quarterly incentive awards.
 These awards are based upon the Company's attainment of a predetermined profit goal for each fiscal quarter.
-The profit goals are recommended by Management and approved by the Board of Directors each year at the beginning of the fiscal year.
+The profit goals are recommended by management and approved by the Board of Directors each year at the beginning of the fiscal year.
 The Committee believes that this program provides an excellent link between the value created for shareholders and the incentives paid to the participants.
 Incentive award levels are established for each class of participant and are correlated to the profit goal.
 The profit goal, for purposes of this plan, is based upon certain specified operations of the Company less the combined expenses, deductions, and credits of the Company attributable to such operations.
 In computing the incentive compensation profit, no deduction shall be taken or allowance made for federal or state income taxes, or any expenses associated with retirement plans or incentive compensation plans.
 Incentive awards are determined in proportion to the actual operating profit achieved for each quarter in relation to the profit goal that was set.
 If the operating profit achieved is less than 80 percent of the goal set, no bonus is paid and the maximum bonus paid is paid at 120 percent of the profit goal.
-The maximum bonus payable under this plan is 70 percent of an officer's base salary.
+The maximum bonus payable under this plan during fiscal 1995 was 52-1/2 percent and during fiscal 1994, it was 70 percent of an officer's base salary.

-Aggregate incentive awards under the plan were 49.0 percent for the officers participating in the quarterly incentive awards program.
-Mr. Dohrmann received \$100,000 in fiscal 1994 pursuant to this program.
-In addition, for fiscal 1994, Mr. Dohrmann was awarded a discretionary bonus of \$30,000 based on the Committee's positive assessment of his performance and contributions as CEO.
-John K. Hanson did not participate in such program, but received discretionary bonuses of \$125,000 in both fiscal 1994 and fiscal 1993.
+Aggregate incentive awards under the plan in fiscal 1995 were 25.1 percent of base salary for the officers participating in the program.
+The CEO received \$53,409 and \$100,000 in fiscal 1995 and 1994, respectively, pursuant to this program.
+In addition, for fiscal 1994, the CEO was awarded a discretionary bonus of \$30,000 based on the Committee's positive assessment of his performance and contributions as CEO.
+The Chairman does not participate in such program, but received discretionary bonuses of \$66,534 and \$125,000 in fiscal 1995 and fiscal 1994, respectively.